 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Critical estimates include the value of shares issued for services, in connection with notes payable agreements, in connection with note extension agreements, and as repayment for outstanding debt, the useful lives of property and equipment, the valuation of the derivative liability, and the valuation of deferred income tax assets.
 Management uses its historical records and knowledge of its business in making these estimates.
 Actual results could differ from these estimates.

 Cash and cash equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 Financial instruments that potentially subject us to a concentration of credit risk consist of cash and cash equivalents.
 Cash is deposited with what we believe are highly credited, quality institutions.
 The deposited cash may exceed Federal Deposit Insurance Corporation (“FDIC”) insured limits.
-At December 31, 2017, cash and cash equivalents did not exceed FDIC limits.
+At December 31, 2018, cash exceeded FDIC limits by approximately $129,000.

 Property, plant and equipment

 Property, plant and equipment are stated at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range between five and seven years.
 Repairs and maintenance are charged to expense as incurred while improvements are capitalized.
 Upon the sale, retirement or disposal of fixed assets, the accounts are relieved of the cost and the related accumulated depreciation with any gain or loss recorded to the consolidated statements of operations.